The Casino Games to Play If You Don’t Want to Lose All Your Money

 Bad odds: Progressive slots

 Stay far away from the large progressive slots with multi-million dollar jackpots, such as Wheel of Fortune and Megabucks.
 “The casino’s take on those machines is much higher,” says Bluejay.
 “You’re looking at losing an average of $500 an hour on Megabucks.
 If you want to play a game like Megabucks, you need to either be comfortable losing that kind of money or else limit your play.”
 Each time someone tries their luck at one of these casino games, the jackpot increases, whether the machine is part of a network of slots or is a one-off machine with its own progressive jackpot.
 Just remember that the only way the machines can accumulate those huge jackpots is to rarely pay out.
 You have the chance to win big, but odds are that you’re going to lose your money and lose it much faster than at a table game or even at a regular slot machine.
+But you can always try your luck out, with no risk involved, by checking out exclusive, no-deposit, bonus codes that offer free spins on these exciting slots.
 Instead, you could also put your money on these 13 bizarre things you can legally bet on.